ThomasGerstenberg/serial_monitor/README.md

 ## Sublime 3 Serial Monitor

+This plugin is built upon [pyserial](https://github.com/pyserial/pyserial)

 To install, clone this repository into `C:\Users\${user}\AppData\Roaming\Sublime Text 3\Packages` and restart sublime

 ### Commands
 Commands are accessed through `Menu->Tools->Serial Monitor` or the Command Palette (`ctrl+shift+p`).
-For all commands, if multiple ports are available a list will be shown to choose the comport to select
+For all commands, if multiple ports are available a list will first be shown to choose the comport to run the command on

 - `Connect`: Brings up dialogs to connect to a comport.
 If more than one comport is available, brings up a list of available comports before choosing a baud rate